sammysmallman/TailwindCSSColors/README.md

 A color palette designed by [Tailwind Labs](https://tailwindcss.com/) presented as a Swift Package for easy integration into your iOS projects.
 The full list of colors can be seen at [tailwindcss.com](https://tailwindcss.com/docs/customizing-colors).

-The following colors are available with a numerical scale e.g. `red50`, `red100`, `red200` ... `red900`.
+The following colors are available with a numerical scale e.g. `red50`, `red100`, `red200` ... `red950`.
-- Blue Gray
-- Cool Gray
+- Slate
 - Gray
+- Zinc
-- True Gray
+- Neutral
-- Warm Gray
+- Stone
 - Red
 - Orange
 - Amber